ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-9-1.png)<!-- -->

-as you can see this removed the artefacts in the data sufficiently
+As we can see this removed the artefacts in the data sufficiently

 Next, we want to calibrate our Tracking data to transform it from a pixel dimension into a metric dimension.
-In this case we measured the physical distance of the area in cms (42 x 42) which is span by the points tl, tr, br and bl
+In this case we measured the physical distance of the area in cm (42 x 42) which is span by the points `tl`, `tr`, `br` and `bl`.
+For this, we use:

 ```r